jhauberg/xcdoctor/README.md

 If, during an [examination](#examination), a defect is discovered, `xcdoctor` will form a diagnosis for each defect, including advice on how to treat it.

-The diagnoses are reported in _reverse order of importance_, such that the last diagnosis is more important than the first.
-This is important to note, as treating one defect could have a cascading effect on other diagnoses (sometimes even solving them).
+The diagnoses are reported in _reverse order of significance_, such that the last reported diagnosis is more important than the first.

+Diagnoses should be handled in this order, starting with the last reported one.
+Treating a significant defect could have a cascading effect on less significant diagnoses (sometimes even treating them completely).

 <br />